wjones127/thesis/logs/week20.md

 - How do orals work?
 Should I be finding people for orals?
 What should I do to prepare?

+2 people from math dept: Andrew and Albyn

+2 people from elsewhere: Math and Natural Sciences Noel N. from econ, works on city infrastructure

+Tuesday, May 3, 1pm in Library 389

 - Should I include a time of day variable?

 ## A new timeline